2innovate/was-metrics-exporter/README.md

 Currenlty we are supporting the following XML data conversions:
 - Output to a JSON file (complete output of the performance servlet data in JSON format)
 - Direct output to InfluxDb via REST API if proper Influx Db parameters are passed
-- Output to a file format that is easy to parse by a Splunk collector (key=value pairs)
+- Output to a text-file that is easy to parse by a Splunk collector (key=value pairs)

 ### Output configuration (white-listing metrics)
 While the JSON file output always contains the full performance servlet PMI data, the output for Influx DB and Splunk can be granuarly configured to output only specific values for selected metrics.
 This allows to reduce the output to the minimum.